Causal Inference under Interference through Designed Markets: Defining Counterfactuals

-The cutoffs approximately clear the market with fractional capacity $s^* \in [0, 1]^J$.\footnote{In a finite-sized market with $m \in \mathbb R^{J+}$ items available, then $s^* = m/n$.
-It is convenient to write the capacity constraint in fractional form for the continuum market approximation, where $s^*$ is fixed as $n$ grows large.
-In the finite-sized market, the mechanism allocates a fraction of the empirical distribution of market participants to each item.
-In the continuum market, it allocates an equivalent fraction of the population distribution of market participants to each item. } Specifically, there exists a sequence $a_n$ with $\lim \limits_{n \to \infty} a_n \, \sqrt{n} = 0$ and constants $b, \, c > 0$ such that, for every $\bm w \in \{0,1\}^n$,
+Cutoffs depend on all agents' bids and approximately clear the market with fractional capacity $s^* \in [0, 1]^J$.\footnote{In a finite-sized market with $m \in \mathbb R_+^{J}$ items available, then $s^* = m/n$.
+It is convenient to write the capacity constraint in fractional form for the continuum market approximation, described in Definition \ref{def:contmarket}, where $s^*$ is fixed and $n$ and capacity $m$ grow at the same rate.} Specifically, there exists a sequence $a_n$ with $\lim \limits_{n \to \infty} a_n \, \sqrt{n} = 0$ and constant $c > 0$ such that, for every $\bm w \in \{0,1\}^n$,